My Child Has Been Injured At School, What Can I Do?

 - A playground injury could have been caused by a lack of adult supervision, defective playground equipment, or another student’s bullying behavior.

-- A slip and fall could have been caused by a janitor forgetting to place “wet floor” signs or sidewalks that were not adequately cleared of snow, rain, or ice after a major weather event.
+- A slip and fall could have been caused by a janitor forgetting to place “wet floor” signs or sidewalks that were not adequately cleared of snow, rain, or ice after a significant weather event.

 Contact Us Today